 Spend 1 minute telling us more about yourself.
 Where did you go to school?
 Why did you decide to teach?
 What do you like to do when you’re not teaching?
 Do you have a family – any kids or pets?

-Instead of showing a PPT presentation with grammatical and capitalization errors . . .
+Instead of showing a presentation with grammatical and capitalization errors . . .

-After you have checked over your work, exchange with another teacher and check over each other’s presentations.
+After you check over your work, exchange with another teacher and double-check each other’s presentations.
 Fresh eyes will catch more errors.

-Instead of spending a lot of time telling us grading policies . . .
+Instead of talking about boring grading policies . . .

 Put all that information in a handout, and go over it fairly quickly.
 Spend more time telling us what a typical day or week in class might be like.

-Instead of listing off the topics that you will be covering this year . . .
+Instead of listing the topics that you will be covering this year . . .

 Instead of hanging up decorations in your classroom . . .